 You don't have to struggle to lift weights, attend bodybuilding sessions or risk injury by performing difficult body resistance exercises to build muscle.

-According to the Weight-control Information Network, all activity requires the use of muscles, and the more you move, the more you gain muscle strength.
+According to the National Institutes of Health, all activity requires the use of muscles, and the more you move, the more you gain muscle strength.
 Build strenuous activities into your daily schedule that target different muscle groups and skip the gym.